Memo9494/baseMaterialTC3006_retogp01/README.md

 ## Files for revision
 Following is a list of the files that must be checked for grading each subcompetency:
 * *retro*
-	* *reto_limpiezaDatos*
+	* *Avances2_ProcesamientoModelos*
 		* README.md : Justification related to the changes and desicions made over the dataset.
-		* AI1.ipynb : Code for the cleancing of the dataset and some statistical analizys.
+		* AI1_v2.ipynb : Code for the cleancing of the dataset and some statistical analizys.
 		* data_titanic.csv : Dataset of the passengers on board the Titanic.